dimeko/go-fuzz-libafl/README.md

 Notes:
 - In order to run the fuzzer, you have to download [jvob](https://github.com/dimeko/jvob) a small tool to find the json values byte offsets in a json byte vector.
 - Sometimes it fails with "No entries in corpus".
 Simply re-run it
+- In `Makefile`, the fuzzer is called with `--offset 600`.
+600 is the length of the `FuzzMeController` controller in the the Go library.
+TODO: find it automatically before start fuzzing.

 TODO:
 - Improve CmpLog utilization